Vresse-sur-Semois The Little Switzerland of Namur

 🏰 The Middle Ages and the Lordship of Orchimont

-While Vresse is today the administrative center, the medieval political heart of the region beat on the heights of Orchimont.
-As early as the end of the 10th century, Orchimont is mentioned as the seat of an important lordship and county under the leadership of Godefroid d'Orchimont.
+If Vresse is today the administrative center, the medieval political heart of the region beat on the heights of Orchimont.
+From the late 10th century, Orchimont is mentioned as the seat of an important lordship and county under the leadership of Godfrey of Orchimont.

-Orchimont Castle: Grandeur and Decadence
+Orchimont Castle: Greatness and Decline

 The "Castle of the Flayers"

-At the beginning of the 15th century, the fortress acquired the sinister nickname of "Castle of the Flayers" (Château des Écorcheurs), becoming a lair for bands of mercenaries and adventurers who pillaged the region.
+In the early 15th century, the fortress acquired the sinister nickname of "Castle of the Flayers", becoming a den for bands of mercenaries and adventurers who plundered the region.

 1436-1878